fd008/Term-Tracker/README.md

 ## Home Screen
 ![Home screen](main.png?raw=true "Home Screen")

-INTRODUCTION
-________________

-As a competent mobile application developer, your understanding of mobile application structure and design will help you to develop applications to meet customer requirements.
-The following project to develop a student scheduler/student progress tracking application, will help you to apply these skills in a familiar, real-world scenario.
-This task will allow you to demonstrate your ability to apply the skills learned in the course.

-You will develop a multiple-screen mobile application for WGU students to track their terms, courses associated with each term, and assessment(s) associated with each course.
-The application will allow students to enter, edit, and delete term, course, and assessment data.
-It should provide summary and detailed views of courses for each term and provide alerts for upcoming performance and objective assessments.
-This application will use a SQLite database.

 Input
 Each of the following needs to be input into the application:
 *  terms, including the following: